Volunteering opportunities at Inverness Badenoch and Strathspey CAB

 All CAB Advisers complete a comprehensive four-stage training Programme.
 The Certificate programme includes:

-Training packs and observation on the advice process (interviewing)
+Training modules and observation on the advice process (interviewing)

-Training packs on the main enquiry areas (debt, employment, benefits etc.)
+Training modules on the main enquiry areas (debt, employment, benefits etc.)

 A training course to explore and practice aspects of advising clients